-How I Found My Soulmate in Life, Part 5: How Ken Realized I Am The One for Him (and Your Other Questions for Him, Answered!)
+How I Found My Soulmate, Part 5: How Ken Realized I Am The One for Him (and Your Other Questions for Him, Answered!)

 This is part five of my love series where I share my love journey, how I met my soulmate (Ken Soh), and how to attract authentic love into your life.
 If you haven’t, read Part 1: My Journey in Love, Part 2: Appearance of Ken Soh (Someone I Knew Before), Part 3: Addressing My Inner Demons and Part 4: How I Realized Ken is The One for Me Forever first.

 A romantic night out, just Ken and I (Photo from our Glasgow Engagement Shoot)

 Thank you for all your wonderful comments for the first four parts of the series.
 It has been my honor and joy to share my love story and I hope it has (a) inspired you to believe that true love as we have always imagined does, in fact, exist and (b) helped you to gain insights on how you can “find” your special someone (whereby the “finding” is figurative, not literal).

 By know, all of you know my love story with Ken.
 However, our story has been told from my perspective.
 Some of you have been interested to hear Ken’s side of the story, from what triggered him to reconnect with me after nine years, to how he figured out that I’m his one, to his inspiration behind his romantic proposal, to his take on the speed of development of our relationship.

 That’s why I’ve invited Ken to participate in part five of the series, so he can say his piece.
 In today’s post, Ken will take the stage as he answers your questions.
 And boy are there many questions: this interview turned out to be nearly 4,000 words long!!
 As you read this Q&A, it is my wish that you will gain insights for yourself and use our experience to further your love journey.